frankenk/quick_gitlab/README.md

 5. Copy the registration token displayed on the page.
 6. SSH to EC2 instance and register your runner:
 	- `gitlab-runner register --token "<token>" --url "<url>" --executor "docker" --description "My runner" --tag-list "my-tag" --docker-image "alpine:3.12"`

+#### Destroying created AWS resources

+To destroy Gitlab instance and all of the resources created by Terraform code, just type:
+- `terraform destroy -auto-approve`